Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_languages.md

 Scripts are files containing code that you attach to a node to extend its functionality.

-Godot supports five official scripting languages, offering you flexibility between performance and ease of use.
+Pandemonium supports five official scripting languages, offering you flexibility between performance and ease of use.

 You can mix languages, for instance, to implement demanding algorithms with C or